LNG probe-vaporizer for accurate LNG samples – The Phazer

-The Phazer is the only cryogenic LNG probe-vaporizer that provides verifiably accurate and representative LNG samples from as low as 0,5 barg.
+LNG vaporization with the Phazer.
+The only Cryogenic Probe-Vaporizer that provides verifiably accurate and representative LNG samples from as low as 0,5 barg.

 Time is money!
 Every hour an LNG carrier can sail away earlier from a FSRU, will have a significant positive financial impact.
-So it is important that an LNG FSRU can always operate at its maximum flow rate to minimize transfer time.
-Consequently the LNG sampling pressure at the cross-over manifold at the FSRU ‘s will be at its minimum, in practice it can be lower than 1 barg.
+So, it is important that an LNG FSRU can always operate at its maximum flow rate to minimize transfer time.
+Consequently, the sampling pressure at the cross-over manifold at the FSRU ‘s will be at its minimum, in practice it can be lower than 1 barg.

-The LNG sampling for custody transfer is done by means of an analytical vaporizer connected to a sample container and on-line analyzer.
-The location of the LNG sampling point(s) is at the cross-over manifold.
+The sampling for LNG custody transfer is done by means of an LNG vaporizer and sample probe connected to a sample container and on-line analyzer.
+The location of the sampling point(s) is at the cross-over manifold.
 Nearly all analytical sampling systems until now operated at pressures above 2,5 barg.

 The Catch-22 is: lose money on waiting time of the LNG carrier (increase the pressure by squeezing flow), or lose money on inaccurate LNG analysis?